FAQ Topics

 Get more information on making trails more accessible HERE.

-Q: What happened during the detailed design phase?
+Q: What happens during the detailed design phase?

-A: The preferred trail alignment, selected in the Environmental Assessment phase, was further refined, and specifications and plans were created.
+A: The preferred trail alignment, selected in the Environmental Assessment phase, is further refined, and specifications and plans are created.

-Technical specifications (i.e. construction standards, materials, etc.) of the preferred tail alignment were outlined in this phase, using tools such as detailed design drawings.
-These were then used during the construction phase.
+Technical specifications (i.e. construction standards, materials, etc.) of the preferred tail alignment are outlined in this phase, using tools such as detailed design drawings.
+These are then used during the construction phase.

 Q: What is the general design for the trail?